Aniket-pd/Spotlight-Search/README.md

 - Command suggestions with inline ghost completions and contextual answers (e.g., tab count for "Tab sort").
 - Command `> reindex` to rebuild the local search index on demand.
 - All processing performed locally—no network calls.
+- Domain-first tab sort command to organize each window's tabs while keeping pinned tabs in place.
+- Tab shuffle command to randomize unpinned tabs when you want a fresh perspective.

 ## Loading the Extension
 1. Clone or download this repository.